 instead of the traditional tri-corner hat, Ichabod dons a silk topper:

 would like to use for their special production?
+Brainstorm with

-Youll be surprised how much work they are willing to do and how it will
+surprised how much work they are willing to do and how it will

 wheelchair?
 Make it part of the acting childs costume and